santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

     </div>
 {% endfor %}
 </div>
-<p>(+)These authors have made contributions that are regarded as equally significant, although the extent of equality may be subject to varying interpretations in some of the papers.</p>
+<p style="color: #444; font-size: 0.9em;">+These authors have made contributions that are regarded as equally significant, although the extent of equality may be subject to varying interpretations in some of the papers.</p>
 </div>